dadjh85/Katas.Code.SnakesAndLadders/README.md

 1. Due to the estimated time of the technical test the API has a very basic structure and does not perform full validations, with more time more technical details of the API can be completed in more depth.
 2. The aim was to propose a clean architecture and maintainable, decoupled code.
 4. Because this is a test done in about two hours and it is not enough time to show great knowledge in my github there are some repositories where you can extend my knowledge and my way of programming in case you consider it appropriate to examine it after reviewing the technical test.
+5. Another thing I wanted to highlight is that I have performed unit tests at the API level, I could also perform integration tests and tests on the services of the console application but I do not have so much time for it because I think I have raised a fairly complete architecture and testing everything in a short time is complicated.

 ## Instructions for running the technical test ##